Planning Your Catholic Wedding

 Most parishes invite the couple to take an active role in planning their wedding liturgy.
 After all, in the Roman Catholic Church, the bride and groom—not the priest or deacon—are the ministers of the sacrament of Matrimony (Catechism #1623).

 As you plan your wedding, however, keep in mind that getting married "in the Church" means much more than holding the wedding in a church building.
 It means inviting the Church to participate in the wedding in a way that creates a special relationship between the couple and the whole community of faith.
-That's why the Church requires that weddings follow the form outlined in the Rite of Marriage (see Catechism of the Catholic Church #1631).
+That's why the Church requires that weddings follow the form outlined in The Order of Celebrating Matrimony (see Catechism of the Catholic Church #1631).

 The Church's wedding guidelines may rule out some possibilities, such as getting married in a hot air balloon (although you could always take off from the reception in one).
 But the Catholic wedding liturgy offers so much more: namely, the prayers of the whole Church for God's blessing on your marriage.